Privacy and Network traffic

 Sanitizing data

 Bugsee captures network activity from the application and stores headers and in some cases body of the request and response.
-In order to allow you to hide user identifiable and other sensitive data from these network logs, we provide two methods for hooking your own filters, via a delegate or a block that we will call for every event about to be recorded.
+To hide user identifiable and other sensitive data from these network logs, Bugsee sanitizes known sensitive data automatically, and also lets you install a custom filter — via a delegate or a block — when you need full control over what gets recorded.

 Using delegate